Linko-3D/Godot-Simple-Online-Multiplayer-Networking/README.md

 # Godot Simple Networking

-A simple Godot networking system for connecting to an online server, spawning players, and updating positions.
+A simple Godot online networking: connect to an online server, spawn players, and update their positions.